titaniumnetwork-dev/alloy/README.md

 The proxy works by using node-fetch (Basically Window.fetch ported to Node-js).
 Basically what the app is doing is node-fetch is sending the request to the server then the app sends the response back to the server with the modifactions made to the attributes and elements.

 When a attribute is rewritten, depending on the contents inside.
 It will turn:
 `href="/assets/js/main.js"` into `href="/fetch/websiteURL/assets/js/main.js"`

+A porition of its rewriting is in client-side JS so `Element.setAttribute`, `window.fetch()`, XMLHttpRequest, and more are rewritten.

 # Updates to come in the future